logisim-evolution/logisim-evolution/README.md

 To get nightly downloads, please
 [click here](https://github.com/logisim-evolution/logisim-evolution/actions/workflows/nightly.yml)
-and browse to the last successful run of `Nightly build`, which should be on top.
+and browse to the last successful run of `Build` worker, which should be on top.
 Note that due to Github internals, all files are provided as ZIP archives.
 You must unzip the downloaded file to get the package for installation.

 Please share your experience in [Discussions](https://github.com/logisim-evolution/logisim-evolution/discussions)